whiteribbonalliance/admindashboard/README.md

 # Admin Dashboard

-Admin dashboard for downloading data related to a campaign.
-To login, the username is the campaign code, the password is the password set for the campaign as an environment variable in the back-end.
-Check the `Environment variables` section in the back-end repo.
-To use the admin functionalities it is also required to configure the environment variables for either `Google` or `Azure` in the back-end.
+Admin dashboard for downloading data of a campaign.

+Login using the campaign code as username and the password set for the campaign as an environment variable in the back-end.
+Check the `Environment variables`section in the back-end repo.

+It is also required to configure the environment variables for either `Google` or `Azure` in the back-end.

 The username `admin` has access to all campaigns data, to enable the admin you must set the environment variable `ADMIN_PASSWORD` in the back-end.